truenas/documentation/content/en/hub/additional-topics/reference/L2arcReference.md

 {{% alert title=Warning color=warning %}}
 Settings changed through the CLI are not written to the configuration database and will be reset on reboot.
 {{% /alert %}}

-*For more information, see ZFS Build - Explanation of ARC and L2ARC : https://www.zfsbuild.com/2010/04/15/explanation-of-arc-and-l2arc/*